 Can breast cancer patients eat soy?

 The topic of soy and breast cancer has long been a controversial one.
-Soy-based foods, including tofu, edamame, and soymilk, contain phytoestrogen-a hormone that’s structurally different and significantly weaker than estrogen.
+Soy-based foods, including tofu, edamame, and soymilk, contain a phytoestrogen-a hormone that’s structurally different and significantly weaker than estrogen.

-It’s important to note that recent studies suggest that soy does not raise cancer risk and, in some studies, has been shown to lower risk (7) In addition, soy is high in plant based protein, antioxidants and omega-3 fatty acids, all of which are good for fighting breast cancer.
+It’s important to note that recent studies suggest that soy does not raise cancer risk and, in some studies, has been shown to lower risk (7).
+In addition, soy is high in plant-based protein, antioxidants, and omega-3 fatty acids, all of which are good for fighting breast cancer.

 Still, with all the controversy around soy and breast cancer, it’s understandable you may be wondering if you should eat soy.
 If this is the case, be sure to discuss your concerns with your physician and/or dietitian.

 Another frequent question people ask: is organic food better?
 There is an ongoing argument on whether or not conventional pesticides increase the risk of cancer.
 To date, there is no hard evidence that organic food helps prevent cancer.